-When considered from a broad perspective, many events that appear to occur at random, such as weather, are in fact part of recurring patterns subject to mathematical principles.
-Libchaber applies a type of mathematics called nonlinear dynamics to biological systems in order to understand how an object and its surrounding environment act on one another to produce a specific result.
+Many events that appear to occur at random, such as weather, are in fact part of recurring patterns subject to mathematical principles.
+Libchaber uses a type of mathematics called nonlinear dynamics to understand how an object and its surrounding environment act on one another to produce a specific result.

-Libchaber studies mathematical patterns in biology at the organismal, cellular, and molecular levels.
-His work examines the interactions and dynamics between organism and environment, including the effects of moving boundary conditions on fluid flow.
+His work has examined the interactions between organism and environment, including the effects of moving boundary conditions on fluid flow.
 A moving fish, for example, involves a complicated interaction of a dynamic object with the surrounding fluid, with forces by both elements acting on one another.
-Additionally, Libchaber has shown how temperature and oxygen gradients as well as bacterial concentrations finely tune and control the bacteria’s motility and genetics.
-The research firmly established that an organism’s environment affects its genes and behavior.
+Additionally, Libchaber showed how temperature and oxygen gradients as well as bacterial concentrations finely tune and control the bacteria’s motility and genetics.
+The research established that an organism’s environment affects its genes and behavior.

-Past research in Libchaber’s lab has elucidated the effects of temperature on DNA.
-In a detailed study on the effects of thermophoresis on DNA in solution, they found that when far infrared lights are focused on the center of a chamber, DNA moves from a hot region to a cold one.
-As the heat is increased, however, convection sets in and causes the opposite occurrence: the DNA collects and accumulates at the bottom center of the chamber.
-Because this phenomenon could be used to sustain very high concentrations of DNA or proteins, it sheds light on how critical concentrations of DNA may have been reached amid early primordial-soup chain reactions.
-The laboratory then showed that DNA amplification by polymerase chain reaction is essentially a thermal convection process.
+Libchaber’s lab elucidated the effects of temperature on DNA in solution, shedding light on how critical concentrations of DNA may have been reached amid early primordial-soup chain reactions.
+The laboratory showed that DNA amplification by polymerase chain reaction is essentially a thermal convection process.

 Currently, Libchaber’s work focuses on subsurface microbial ecosystems.
 Mud, a porous medium, contains a high density of diverse organisms.
 Despite this complexity, microbes in nature self-organize into simple reproducible patterns.
-His lab is conducting experiments in which the dynamics of natural mud coming to a steady state are observed and modeled.
+His lab conducts experiments to observe and model the dynamics of mud coming to a steady state.